Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/guides/remodel.md

 +++
-weight = 60
 title = "rbxmk vs Remodel"
-description = "Comparision of rbxmk and Remodel."
+description = "A comparision between the APIs of rbxmk and Remodel."
 +++

 [Remodel][remodel] is a tool similar to rbxmk.
 It also runs Lua scripts, and has